ts-kontakt/xlreport/README.md

 ## License

-This code is licensed under Apache 2.0
+This code is licensed under MIT

 ## Contributing